 First things first!
 What brings you joy?
 Be sure to choose a classroom theme that is something you enjoy and want to look at 8+ hours each day.
 When choosing a classroom theme, choose styles and colors that you like.
 Also consider your students and colors they may also enjoy.

 What do you like and what will you continue to like?
 Consider a classroom theme you will not get tired of looking at every day.
 Bring in your favorite colors, personal interest, and hobbies.
 Think about what makes you smile but it not overwhelming.
 Colors make me happy.
 I like primary and bright colors and using a colorful theme makes it super easy to add or change decor pieces each school year.
 Since I have a variety of colors if something doesn't match perfectly it's okay.
 Also, I recommend using a variety of colors.
 For example, if you are using teal and navy for your classroom theme, use 2 or 3 shades of blue to match with the teal color you have chosen.
+Consider choosing a theme or color scheme that aligns with your teaching style and subject.
+Themes can be anything from nature and outer space to superheroes or literature.
+A cohesive color scheme will tie the decorations together and make the classroom visually appealing.

 Take an inventory of what you already have available.
 Consider how you can implement what you already have and be creative in how you can implement it into your classroom theme.
 Think of it as mixing the "old" in with the "new".
 Here is where the magic happens!
 Be creative of how you can mix colors, shapes, and have a fun variety for your new classroom theme.
 Don't forget you can also recover old items like poster boards, cork boards, and thick poster boards.